 In 2003 they chose to transition out of the business by bringing in Lynn’s daughter Alaina Macia to help run the company.

-“I joined the company when it was around $30 to $40 million,” Macia says.
+“I joined the company when it was around $30 million to $40 million,” Macia says.
 “At that time, I focused in on every aspect of MTM from marketing to sales strategy to operations, financial review and technology.”

 Over the course of two years, Macia got more responsibility and freedom to make decisions and in 2005 was promoted to president and CEO of the company.